flulemon/sneakpeek/docs/middleware/rate_limiter_middleware.rst

 to limit number of requests made to the hosts.
 If the request is rate limited it can either raise an exception or wait until the request won't be limited anymore.

-Configuration of the plugin is defined in :py:class:`RateLimiterPluginConfig <sneakpeek.plugins.rate_limiter_plugin.RateLimiterPluginConfig>`.
+Configuration of the middleware is defined in :py:class:`RateLimiterMiddlewareConfig <sneakpeek.middleware.rate_limiter_middleware.RateLimiterMiddlewareConfig>`.

-How to configure plugin for the :py:class:`SneakpeekServer <sneakpeek.server.SneakpeekServer>` (will be used globally for all requests):
+How to configure middleware for the :py:class:`SneakpeekServer <sneakpeek.server.SneakpeekServer>` (will be used globally for all requests):

 .. code-block:: python3

-    from sneakpeek.plugins.rate_limiter_plugin import RateLimiterPlugin, RateLimiterPluginConfig
+    from sneakpeek.middleware.rate_limiter_middleware import RateLimiterMiddleware, RateLimiterMiddlewareConfig

     server = SneakpeekServer.create(
         ...
-        plugins=[
+        middleware=[
-            RateLimiterPlugin(
+            RateLimiterMiddleware(
-                RateLimiterPluginConfig(
+                RateLimiterMiddlewareConfig(
                     # maximum number of requests in a given time window
                     max_requests = 60,
                     # wait until request won't be rate limited